relay-tools/relay-hooks/README.md

 ## useQuery

 `useQuery` does not take an environment as an argument.
 Instead, it reads the environment set in the context; this also implies that it does not set any React context.
+In addition to `query` (first argument) and `variables` (second argument), `useQuery` accepts a third argument `options`.

+**options**

-In addition to `query` (first argument) and `variables` (second argument), `useQuery` accepts a third argument `options`. `fetchPolicy` in `options` determine whether it should use data cached in the Relay store and whether to send a network request.
+`fetchPolicy`: determine whether it should use data cached in the Relay store and whether to send a network request.
 The options are:
   * `store-or-network` (default): Reuse data cached in the store; if the whole query is cached, skip the network request
   * `store-and-network`: Reuse data cached in the store; always send a network request.
   * `network-only`: Don't reuse data cached in the store; always send a network request.
 (This is the default behavior of Relay's existing `QueryRenderer`.)
   * `store-only`: Reuse data cached in the store; never send a network request.

+`fetchKey`: [Optional] A fetchKey can be passed to force a refetch of the current query and variables when the component re-renders, even if the variables didn't change, or even if the component isn't remounted (similarly to how passing a different key to a React component will cause it to remount).
+If the fetchKey is different from the one used in the previous render, the current query and variables will be refetched.

+`networkCacheConfig`: [Optional] Object containing cache config options for the network layer.
+Note the the network layer may contain an additional query response cache which will reuse network responses for identical queries.
+If you want to bypass this cache completely, pass {force: true} as the value for this option.

 ```ts
 import {useQuery, graphql } from 'relay-hooks';